 Before you start sampling images, please consider the following:

-- Once you have decided on the parameters make sure you apply the same for all images.
+- Once you have decided on the sampling parameters, make sure you apply the same for all images.

-- The pixel size of your images matters is also important and should be the same for all as the sampling will be impacted by the image quality.
+- The pixel size of your images matters and should be the same for all as the sampling will be impacted by the image quality.

 If you’re just looking to create your own colour palettes, then one could argue that the above considerations don’t really matter as it would be a more subjective exercise.
 But if you are going to make an abstract representation of a series of images, I believe it makes sense to apply the same parameters & pixel ratios for all images allowing for a more objective comparison and analysis.